-As part of the acquisition of Ceregene, Sangamo was required to set aside \$0.3 million in an escrow account until April 1, 2015.
-The cash held in escrow is recorded as restricted cash.
+As part of the acquisition of Ceregene, Sangamo was required to set aside \$0.3 million in an escrow account until April 1, 2015 at which time it was released.

 Marketable Securities

 Sangamo classifies its marketable securities as available-for-sale and records its investments at estimated fair value based on quoted market prices or observable market inputs of almost identical assets, with the unrealized holding gains and losses included in accumulated other comprehensive income.